Lernstick/glados/howtos/manual-install.md

 ## Installation Guide (From the sources)

-This guide describes how to install Glados from the sources.
+This guide describes how to install GLaDOS from the source package.

 -----